When Stretching Isn't Enough - Treating Hypertonic Muscles

 In todays video blog, Stuart Hinds gives an insight into the care required to treat hypertonicity in a 400m runner who trains daily to improve the explosive power of the gastrocnemius and the endurance of the soleus.

-Stuart Hinds is a Team NAT lecturer and has been a soft tissue therapist for the Australian Olympic Team since Sydney 2000.
+Stuart Hinds is a Team NAT Instructor and has been a soft tissue therapist with the Australian Olympic Team since Sydney 2000.

 Tess Kirsopp-Cole is Australia's current U18 National 400 meter Champion